ei23com/diy-smart-home/DOCS/EN/docs/start/ei23-dashboard.md

 !!!warning "Note"
     Duplicates and port conflicts can cause errors.
 Check the docker-compose.yml manually if needed.

+#### Quick Add: put a container on the dashboard

+Every container card has a **"+ Dashboard"** button.
+One click creates the link with a sensible icon suggestion (`img/[service-name].png`, otherwise the generic `img/app.png`), the first host port and **active** state – the page then jumps to the new entry, where you can still adjust title, icon and port.

+If the service is already on the dashboard, the button shows **"✓ Dashboard"** and jumps to the existing entry when clicked.

 ### Edit Dashboard Links

 The program editor offers full control over the dashboard:

+!!!tip "Changes are saved automatically"
+    There is no save button anymore: every change (fields, toggles, sorting, adding, deleting, icon selection) is saved automatically after a short delay.
+On the right of the header you see the status: "Saving…", "✓ Saved" or – if something goes wrong – "⚠ Not saved" with a **Retry** button.

 #### Add Programs